Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/023-seperate-contract-rates-tables-postgres.md

 - Status: Decided (scheduled for implementation)
 - Date: 5/23/2023

 This ADR overrides our previous decision from [ADR 008](./008-form-data-serialization.md) to store health plan data as a single binary.
-We had previously assumed that health plan data was primarily handled as package and that fields were unlikely to be queried directly.
+We had previously assumed that health plan data was primarily handled as a package and that fields were unlikely to be queried directly.

 ## Decision Drivers
 - An individual rate certification can be shared across multiple contracts.
 CMS wants ways to identify those shared rates to avoid repetitive reviews.
 This means rates cross the package boundary assumed by our previous data model.
 - There are CMS users who additionally need the ability to query and review standalone rates data, regardless if they are shared or not.
-- Features with relational rates data include Rates Across Submission, Q&A for Rates.
+- Features with relational rates data include Rates Across Submissions, Q&A for Rates.
-- Features with rates queried and handled independently of the contract include Rates Dashboard, rates reporting, rate only submissions.
+- Features with rates queried and handled independently of the contract include Rates Dashboard, rates reporting, rate-only submissions.

 ## Constraints
 - Out of scope: the full database diagram for our new tables or technical discussion of the migration.
 This is a high-level ADR focused on how we approach health plan data in the application.